tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 ClientHelloOuterAAD is computed as described in {{authenticating-outer}}, but
 again using the second ClientHelloOuter.
-The `cipher_suite`, `config_id`, and
-`enc` fields in the new ClientECH structure are copied from the first
-ClientHelloOuter.
-Note an HPKE context maintains a sequence number, so this
+Note an HPKE context maintains a
-operation internally uses a fresh nonce for the AEAD operation.
-Reusing the
+sequence number, so this operation internally uses a fresh nonce for the AEAD
-HPKE context avoids an attack described in {{flow-hrr-hijack}}.
+operation.
+Reusing the HPKE context avoids an attack described in
+{{flow-hrr-hijack}}.

+The client then modifies the "encrypted_client_hello" extension in
+ClientHelloOuter as follows:

+- `cipher_suite` is unchanged and contains the client's chosen HPKE cipher
+  suite.
+- `config_id` is replaced with the empty string.
+- `enc` is replaced with the empty string.
+- `payload` is replaced with the value computed above.

 If the client offered ECH in the first ClientHello, then it MUST offer ECH in
 the second.
 Likewise, if the client did not offer ECH in the first ClientHello,